vwxyzjn/cleangpt/README.md

 # CleanRLHF

 This is an experimental repository for me to learn more about Transformers, GPT, and RLHF.
+There is no RLHF in this repository yet.

 ## Get Started